The Angel and the Dark River: Themes

 This water-charged inspiration comes from their home, the north of England.
 Andrew Craighan said that they "subscribe very much to the ideas of the mist and the fog and the castles.
 All of that typical English stuff.
 Constantly fucking raining.
 And it's just always bleak here.
 It's always cold.
 It's always miserable.
 We actually kind of enjoy that in a sick way, so to write about it and to sing about it is nothing new."

-Touring and Promotion
+Touring and promotion

+According to Peaceville label founder Paul "Hammy" Halmshaw, My Dying Bride "were at the height of their powers" after the release of The Angel and the Dark River.
+Peaceville later on reissued the record in a limited double-CD edition, featuring an alternate cover scheme and an extra disc with their 1995 Dynamo Open Air live performance.
+About the concert, MDB guitarist Andrew Craighan revealed:

 My Dying Bride were invited by Steve Harris to be the opening band of Iron Maiden's European tour.
 Harris himself made the invitation, phoning Andrew Craighan to tell him that he thought The Angel and the Dark River was "a killer album".

-Peaceville later on reissued the record in a limited double-CD edition, featuring an alternate cover scheme and an extra disc with their 1995 Dynamo Open Air live performance.
-About the concert, MDB guitarist Andrew Craighan revealed:
+The band's tour support from parent label Music for Nations' on the Iron Maiden and Dio tours cost around £100,000, which was then deduced from the band's royalties.
+Hammy wrote that "MDB had quite a few lean years as they repaid those investments".
+Craighan said that, despite being "financially fucked up", he had "no regrets" and he'd "do it again".